Group-invariant solutions of a nonlinear acoustics model: Similarity reductions

+obtained by setting $k_0=1$ and $k_1=c_j=0$ for $j=1,2$ in \eqref{eq:red22}. \item[(2)] {\tt Reduction by} $\mathscr{C}_{2,2}$.
 In this case, the similarity variables $z$ and $w$ are given by $z=t,\; w=y.$ Hence the corresponding Lie point transformation does not satisfy the transversality condition, since the equation $w(z)=y$ cannot be solved for $u,$ and there is no reduced equation in this case.